Professor Cathy Kelly

 The goal of treatment is to maintain quality and length of life.
 Life expectancies of between two to four years are often quoted, however some women only live for a number of months while others live for many years.

 Many women with metastatic breast cancer continue to work, raise families, run businesses etc. Often, the people around them have little if any knowledge of their disease.

 Oestrogen-driven cancer can be treated with hormone therapies – often for several years before patients may need chemotherapy.

 Women with metastatic HER2-positive breast cancer can be treated with anti-HER2 antibody drugs for many years too.
 Some of these patients have no evidence of metastatic disease after a few months of treatment.

 About 15% of women have triple negative breast cancer and these women need chemotherapy.
 But, recent clinical trial results have shown that, in the future, these women may benefit from immunotherapy, which is very exciting.

-Shock, anger, sadness and fear are common responses to diagnosis
+Shock, anger, sadness and fear are common responses

 Coping with a diagnosis of metastatic breast cancer is hard.
 A person can feel shock, anger, sadness and fear, and the uncertainty of not knowing what the future holds.